Transfer Student Admission

 Many students choose to begin their engineering studies at a Washington state community college, or at an out-of-state institution, and then transfer to the UW.
-Below are some tips to make the process as smooth as possible.
+On this page, we share some tips to make the process as smooth as possible.

 Study the application prerequisites and the additional freshman and sophomore course work for the engineering programs you are considering.
 While the application prerequisites are your priority courses, it is best to complete as much of the freshman/sophomore curriculum as possible.
 Information on required courses can be found at the following locations:

 - Engineering department course requirement sheets and sample four-year plans

 Know which community college classes are equivalent to UW courses

 See the UW Equivalency Guide to identify equivalent classes at your college.